grrretchen/advent-of-code-2021/README.md

 ### Day 08 - Rewiring a scrambled 7-digit display
 1. Determine the count of display outputs with 1, 4, 7, or 8
 2. Determine the sum of all display outputs.

+### Day 09 - Find the largest low spots in the cave
+1. Determine the lowest points among neighboring points
+2. Find the sizes of the basins, and the three largest areas.